Cyclone Sina: Meteorological history

 During that day, Sina's eye became very distinct on satellite imagery.
 As the system intensified and came under the influence of a changeable upper level steering flow which resulted in Sina moving erratically towards the southeast and Fiji.
 Later that day the FMS reported that the system had peaked as a category 3 severe tropical cyclone, with 10-minute sustained windspeeds of 75 kn.
 The JTWC subsequently reported early the next day that Sina had peaked with 1-minute sustained wind speeds of 125 kn, which made it equivalent to a category 4 hurricane on the SSHWS.
 During that day, Sina remained at its peak intensity as it moved towards the east-southeast and started to be observed on the Nadi radar.
 Later that day, as the system started to gradually weaken, it passed about 40 km to the south of Viti Levu before it passed over the island groups of Vatulele and Moala and the Southern Lau Islands during November 28.
-During that day the system moved across the 180th meridian, which prompted the JTWC to issue their final warning on Sina and pass the responsibility for warning the United States Government to the Naval Western Oceanography Center.
+During that day, the system moved across the 180th meridian, which prompted the JTWC to issue its final warning on Sina and pass the responsibility for warning the United States Government to the Naval Western Oceanography Center.

 Early on November 29, Sina weakened into a category two tropical cyclone on the Australian scale just before it passed to the north of Tongatapu in Tonga.
-During that day, as the system moved eastwards towards the Southern Cook Islands and gradually weakened further, the NWOC issued their final advisory on Sina while estimating that it was equivalent to a category one hurricane on the SSHWS.
+During that day, as the system moved eastwards towards the Southern Cook Islands and gradually weakened further, the NWOC issued its final advisory on Sina while estimating that it was equivalent to a category one hurricane on the SSHWS.
 Early on November 30, the system passed about 160 km to the south of Niue, before it recurved sharply towards the south-southeast later that day as it approached the Southern Cook Islands.
 The system subsequently started to rapidly weaken under the influence of strong vertical wind shear and cooler sea surface temperatures.
-The FMS subsequently passed the primary warning responsibility for Sina to the New Zealand Meteorological Service as it crossed 25°S, who quickly reported that the system had lost its tropical characteristics and had become an extratropical depression.
-Over the next couple of days, Sina's extratropical remnants maintained a south-eastward track, before it was absorbed by an advancing trough of low pressure near 50°S on December 4.
+The FMS subsequently passed the primary warning responsibility for Sina to the New Zealand Meteorological Service as the cyclone crossed 25°S, who quickly reported that the system had lost its tropical characteristics and had become an extratropical depression.
+Over the next couple of days, Sina's extratropical remnants maintained a south-eastward track before they were absorbed by an advancing trough of low pressure near 50°S on December 4.